Utopias in times of uncertainty

 Project description

-The focus here is on the reading preferences of different types of readers who oscillate between universe-fascinated worldbuilders, escapist adventurers and visionary thinkers.
-On the one hand, science fiction allows readers to immerse themselves in alien worlds and temporarily free themselves from the constraints of everyday life.
-On the other hand, it opens up spaces for the development of humanistic utopias, which initially represent a field of intellectual experimentation that can provide orientation in uncertain times.
-The genre thus fulfils both escapist needs and the desire for a meaningful examination of visions of the future.
+Science fiction stories allow us to immerse ourselves in alien worlds and temporarily escape the constraints of everyday life.
+They open up spaces for the development of humanistic utopias, which initially represent a field of intellectual experimentation that can provide orientation in uncertain times.
+In this way, the genre fulfills both escapist needs and the desire for a meaningful engagement with visions of the future.

-In order to capture these dimensions, empirical surveys are conducted with readers as well as qualitative interviews with authors of science fiction novels.
-The aim is to gain a comprehensive picture of the function, impact and relevance of utopian narratives in the present day.
+In order to capture these dimensions, empirical surveys with readers and qualitative interviews with authors of science fiction novels are being conducted.
+The aim is to develop a comprehensive picture of the function, impact, and relevance of utopian narratives in the present day.

 Anonymous survey